corda/corda-runtime-os/libs/lifecycle/README.md

         }
         is ErrorEvent -> {
-            // HANDLE THE event.cause IF AN ERROR IS NOTIFIED }
+            // HANDLE THE event.cause IF AN ERROR IS NOTIFIED
+            // NOTE!
+            // Error events can be flagged `event.isHandled = true` and reposted with `coordinator.postEvent(event)`.
+            // Exception thrown here, in the processor, will stop the coordinator.
+        }
         is PostEvent -> {
             // DO SOMETHING